subham07-t/zenixcoin-crypto-app/README.md

 # Welcome to ZenixCoin 👋

-It's a project about global cryptocurency details & latest news about cryptocurency.
+It's a project about global cryptocurrency details and the latest news about cryptocurrency.

 ### ✨ [Demo](https://crypto-app-two-omega.vercel.app/)